vpapadopou/liberating-structures-cards/README.md

 [US Letter Paper Size](print/en/print-us-letter.pdf)

-- Print using a color printer
+- Single-sided printing using a color printer.
+- The cards are designed to be folded to create double-sided printing.
-- Use a pair of scissors to cut carefully across the dashed line
+- Use a pair of scissors or a cutter to carefully separate the dotted line between two different cards.
-- Glue the front and back sides of the card using a small amount of glue
+- No need for glue, unless you missed the previous instruction in which case: glue the front and back sides of the card using a small amount of glue.
-- Laminate
+- Laminate.
+- Round off corners to make handling more pleasant.

 Use 160gsm paper for best experience.
 If you can't normal 80gsm paper should work just fine

 Normally you should **turn off** any "Fit to Page" option and select "Actual Size" when printing to print the cards in the intended size.
 If however that does not work for you (maybe part of the card is trimmed), you should be able to select "Fit to Page" and print the cards without problems.
 They will be a bit smaller, but that should not affect the overall experience.

 ## Attribution